kannankvs/mvrf_namespace/Management VRF Design Document Namespace.md

 **Step2**
 Enable management vrf.
-Example: config vrf enable-mgmt-vrf.
+Example: config mgmt-vrf enable
 When management vrf is enabled, the VRF configuration manager "vrfcfgd" module listens for this configuration changes and does the following.

 1. If the management vrf is enabled from the default disabled state, it restarts the "config-interfaces" service.
-2. If the management vrf is disabled from the previous enabled state, it first deletes the previous created management namespace and then it restarts the "interfaces-config" service.
+2. If the management vrf is disabled from the previous enabled state, it first deletes the previously created management namespace and then it restarts the "interfaces-config" service.

 "interfaces-config" service is enhanced to create the required debian configuration files "/etc/network/interfaces" and '/etc/network/interfaces.management" using the jinja templates.
-It then restarts the networking service that takes care of bringing up the interfaces in appropriate namespaces.
-The newly added scripts "/etc/network/if-pre-up.d/netns" and "/etc/netns/if-up.d/netns" takes care of executing the management namespace linux commands and configures the eth0 interface accordingly.
-In case if management VRF is disabled, all these changes are reverted back to move the eth0 back to default VRF; this is taken care by linux when the management namespace is deleted.
+It then restarts the networking service that that brings up the interfaces in appropriate namespaces.
+The newly added scripts "/etc/network/if-pre-up.d/netns" and "/etc/netns/if-up.d/netns" creates the management namespace using linux commands, moves the eth0 interface to management namespace, creates the veth pair and configures the internal interfaces if1 & if2 with internal IP addresses. "interfaces-config" uses additional script to add the requried iptables rules for SNAT & DNAT.
+When management VRF is disabled, all the processes running in the management VRF are killed, management namespace is deleted and the configurations done earlier are reverted back.
+Linux takes care of moving eth0 back to default VRF.

 ## Appendix